-619 If the water heater does not have a UEF rating, but a EF rating, revert to using the previous version of this measure.
+678 If the water heater does not have a UEF rating, but a EF rating, revert to using the previous version of this measure.

-$^{^{620}}$ Minimum Federal Standard as of 4/1/2015, and updated in a Supplemental Notice of Proposed Rulemaking in 2016 assuming medium draw pattern.
+679 Minimum Federal Standard as of 4/1/2015, and updated in a Supplemental Notice of Proposed Rulemaking in 2016 assuming medium draw pattern.

-621 All Residential sized Federal Standards are from DOE Standard 10 CFR 430, Residential-Duty and Commercial Federal Standard are from DOE Standard 10 CFR 431.
+680 All Residential sized Federal Standards are from DOE Standard 10 CFR 430, Residential-Duty and Commercial Federal Standard are from DOE Standard 10 CFR 431.

-622 It is assumed that tanks <75,000Btu/h and >55 gallons will not be eligible measures due to the high baseline.
+681 It is assumed that tanks <75,000Btu/h and >55 gallons will not be eligible measures due to the high baseline.

-623 A 50 gallon volume tank for the baseline is assumed to capture market practice of using larger heat pump water heaters to achieve greater efficiency of the heat pump cycle and preventing the unit from going in electric resistance mode.
+682 A 50 gallon volume tank for the baseline is assumed to capture market practice of using larger heat pump water heaters to achieve greater efficiency of the heat pump cycle and preventing the unit from going in electric resistance mode.

-624 As recommended in Navigant 'ComEd Effective Useful Life Research Report', May 2018.
+683 As recommended in Navigant 'ComEd Effective Useful Life Research Report', May 2018.

-after 10 years or 13 years for boilers.
-625 See section below for detail.
+Note a mid-life adjustment to account for replacement of HVAC equipment during the measure life should be applied after 10 years or 13 years for boilers.684 See section below for detail.

 For Time of Sale or New Construction the incremental installation cost (including labor) should be used.
 Defaults are provided below.
-626 Actual efficient costs can also be used although care should be taken as installation costs can vary significantly due to complexities of a particular site.
+685 Actual efficient costs can also be used although care should be taken as installation costs can vary significantly due to complexities of a particular site.